duduspower/Java-Testing/README.md

 # Java-Testing
-Repository for learning jJva, GIT and Maven
+Repository for learning Java, GIT and Maven